Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Two population models and the application: the logit solutions for the Nash demand game

-Note that for the game defined in \eqref{eq:ndg}, while the $\alpha$-population prefers strategy $m$ to strategy $m'$ (for $m>m'$), the $\beta$-population prefers strategy $m'$ to strategy $m$ (for $m>m'$).
+The assumption for conflict in interests in \eqref{eq:conflict} also holds for the game defined in \eqref{eq:main-ndg}.
+Thus, while the $\alpha$-population prefers strategy $m$ to strategy $m'$ (for $m>m'$), the $\beta$-population prefers strategy $m'$ to strategy $m$ (for $m>m'$).
 This is because at a higher (or lower) index convention, an $\alpha$-population agent (or a $\beta$-population agent) claims a large share.
 Thus, under the intentional logic dynamic, an $\alpha$ population agent idiosyncratically plays a suboptimal strategy from the set of strategies with higher indices than the current strategy, whereas a $\beta$ population agent does the opposite.

-Next, we find a stochastic stable state using Theorem \ref{thm:main-2p} (see Section \ref{appen:suff} and Theorem \ref{thm:SSE}).
+Next, we find a stochastic stable state using Theorem \ref{thm:main-2p} (see Appendix \ref{appen:suff} and Theorem \ref{thm:SSE}).
 To explain this, first consider the intentional logit choice rule for its simplicity.
-We would like to find the minimum cost of transitions from convention $m$ ($R^I_{mj}$ in \ref{eq:cost-min}) and the costs of transition driven by each population are given as follows:
+We would like to find the minimum cost of transitions from convention $m$ ($R^I_{mj}$ in \eqref{eq:cost-min}); the costs of transition driven by each population are given as follows:

-for given $m$.
+for a given $m$.
 In the second equation in \eqref{eq:r-bargain2}, the minimum is taken over $\{j: m<j \}$ since the $\alpha$-population prefers the strategy with a higher index, while the opposite holds true for the $\beta$-population in \eqref{eq:r-bargain1}.
 We then find the minimum cost of transitions, also called the radius for convention $m$, as follows:

-It can be shown that a convention $m$ which maximizes $\min_j R_{m j}$ is a stochastically stable state for the game in \eqref{eq:ndg} under the unintentional or intentional logit choice rule (see Appendix \ref{appen:suff} and Appendix \ref{appen:sss-NDG}).
+It can be shown that a convention $m$ which maximizes $\min_j R^I_{m j}$ is a stochastically stable state for the game in \eqref{eq:main-ndg} under the unintentional or intentional logit choice rule (see Appendix \ref{appen:sss-NDG}).
 Note that the first term in the minimum of equation \eqref{eq:bargain-res} is decreasing in $m$ and the second term in the minimum of equation \eqref{eq:bargain-res} is increasing in $m$.
 Thus, the maximum of \eqref{eq:bargain-res} is achieved where the gap between the two terms in the minimum of equation \eqref{eq:bargain-res} is smallest.
 Heuristically, we find that

-if $m \delta \rightarrow x$ and $\delta \rightarrow 0$
+if $ \delta m \rightarrow x$ and $\delta \rightarrow 0$

 More precisely, we define

 and $s^{NB}$ is the familiar Nash bargaining solution and $s^I$ is a new solution under the intentional logit choice rule.
 We also let $s^E$ be the egalitarian solution: